fSelect

 Default label | Set the label for the first dropdown option (default: “Any”).
 Note: this label is translatable with the facetwp_i18n hook.
 To set a fixed “selected” label, see below. |

-Parent term | If the facet’s Data Source is a hierarchical taxonomy and you want to display only child terms of a specific parent, enter the parent’s term ID.
-Use only one term ID.
+Parent term | If the facet’s Data Source is a hierarchical taxonomy and you want to display only child terms of a specific parent term, enter the parent’s term ID (the number only).
+Enter only one term ID.
 (Note: don’t use this in a multilingual setup, because the parent term IDs will be different for each language). |

-Value modifiers | Enter a list of values (one per line, without commas) to include or exclude from the facet’s choices.
-The values need to match the label (not the slug) of the value exactly, including spaces and capitalization.
-See the explanation below.
-If they don’t work, see this page for more info. |
+Value modifiers | Enter a list of facet values (one per line, without commas) to include or exclude.
+The values need to match the label (not the slug) of the facet choice exactly, including spaces and capitalization.

 Hierarchical | Whether to display the facet choices visually as a hierarchy, by ordering the child terms below their parent term and by indenting the child terms.
 This setting only appears if Data Source is set to a taxonomy, and it will only have an effect if the chosen taxonomy is actually a hierarchical taxonomy.
 Note: if child options don’t show up, make sure the “Count” setting is high enough. |